jstolarek/jstolarek.github.io/pages/posts/2024-01-21-installing-ips-screen-in-ngpc.md

 ---
 title: Installing an IPS-screen in a NeoGeo Pocket Color
 date: 2024-01-20
-description: I have finally installed a modern IPS screen in my NeoGeo Pocket Color and I'm having a blast with it.
 ---

 Installing an IPS-screen in a NeoGeo Pocket Color